magentabusiness/magentabusiness.github.io/docs/paas/eu/getting-started-guides/helloworld.md

 notification-center:
     0:
         image: https://img.thingsboard.io/helloworld/getting-started-pe/notification-center-getting-started-1-pe.png
-        title: 'The ThingsBoard Notification center allows sending personalized notifications to end-users.
+        title: 'The IoT Hub Notification center allows sending personalized notifications to end-users.
 These can include notifications about device activity, changes in temperature within your environment, or other events detected in your IoT ecosystem.'

 step71:
     0: